 Precaution: URAI-G blowers: Care must be used when opening the head plate seal vent chamber plugs (43) as some gas will escape-if it is a pressure system, or the atmospheric air will leak in-if the system is under vacuum.
 There is a possibility of some gas leakage through the mechanical seals.
 This leakage on the gear end will escape through the gear box vent, and on the drive end, through the grease release fittings.
-If the gas leakage is undesirable, each seal chamber must be purged with an inert gas through one purge gas holes (14) per seal.
-There are two plugged purge gas holes (1/8 NPT) provided per seal.
+If the gas leakage is undesirable, each seal chamber must be purged with an inert gas through one purge gas holes(1/8 NPT) provided per seal.
 The purge gas pressure must be maintained one psi above the discharge gas pressure.
 Also, there exists a possibility of gear end oil and drive end grease leakage into the gas stream.